tajahnei/d3-challenge/README.md

 This project showcases the health risks facing particular demographics.
 I created a scatter plot that represents each state (abbreviation)  with circle elements.
 There is a significant disparity in income and accessibility to healthcare among the fifty states in the United States.
 The chart is designed for the user to decide which data to display.

 ** Note: You'll need to use `python -m http.server` to run the visualization.
 This will host the page at `localhost:8000` in your web browser.
 Make sure you're in the directory containing the index.html file before running the command in your terminal.
+** Optionally You can click the webpage link to view the visualization hosted on github.